iwiwsb/pegiscraper/README.md

 # PEGI Scraper

+:warning::warning::warning:**NO LONGER SUPPORTED/MAINTAINED**:warning::warning::warning:

-PEGI Scraper is python script that extracts information about videogames from [PEGI](https://pegi.info) website.
+PEGI Scraper was a python script that extracts information about videogames from [PEGI](https://pegi.info) website.
 Unfortunately, very slow.

 The script parses: